 LinkedIn is a great space for networking and job hunting, so spend a fair chunk of your social media audit making sure that your profile is complete and presenting the very best version of your career.
 TopCV can help you with this if you're unsure of what's required.

 As you wait for your new CV, dip your toes in the water and find out what the jobs market is looking like.
 What's available in your field?

-If you find anything of interest, bookmark it so you can apply as soon as your CV is ready.
-Additionally, you can try to find out the name of the HR manager so that you can go directly to them with your application and any questions that arise.
+If you find anything of interest, bookmark it so that you can apply as soon as your CV is ready.
+Additionally, you can try to find out the name of the HR Manager so that you can go directly to them with your application and any questions that arise.

 Tap up your network